MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     $$AssetDelta_c = VA^{t+}_c - VA^t_c$$
     for all chian c.
 The elements are called an **asset delta** or simply a **delta**.
     <br>
-    An asset delta shows an amount of asset, and has either the source or the destination of the assets.
+    An asset delta shows an amount of asset, and has either the source or the destination of the assets. **The goal of transitioning is to move assets between deltas to make them all zero.**
     <br>

     - A deposit-slot delta shows a positive amount of asset, and has the source of assets.
 The source will be the local vault.